cc50liu/ChinaWorldBankAidLocationSelectionAfrica/README.md

 - scripts:
   - batch utility scripts to run on Windows laptop and NAISS environment
   - slurm scripts to exeucte long-running R scripts on NAISS
+- env_conf: apptainer recipes to configure the NAISS python and RStudio environment where analysis runs